 Abraham Lincoln was known to be one of the finest attorneys of his time.
 Based on my research, I have learned that among the large variety of legal matters Lincoln handled were family law cases.
 If you could hire Lincoln today, you would probably have retained the ideal attorney for your case.
 Unfortunately, he is no longer with us, so I suggest finding an attorney who possesses the skills, work ethic, and dedication that made Lincoln one of the finest attorneys of his time.

-Knowing the type of attorney Lincoln was, I’m confident he would have given you the following three questions to ask yourself when searching for a family law attorney.
+Knowing the type of attorney Lincoln was, I’m confident he would have given you the following three questions to ask yourself when searching for an attorney.

 Can the attorney produce quality work?
 Abraham Lincoln was a very disciplined man dedicated to his craft.
 Read some of his writings and speeches, and you will know what I mean.
 He took meticulous care in his work.
 Undoubtedly the commitment and attention to detail were learned while crafting pleadings and arguments for his clients.
 Likewise, your attorney should have the experience and record of producing such work.
 Your attorney must also have the ability and time to work hard on your matter.
 If your case has any complex issues to resolve, you want to ensure the attorney has adequate support staff to keep up with the opposing side.